MooersLab/jupyterlabcctbxsnips/README.md

 The **cctbx** <a href="https://github.com/cctbx/cctbx.github.io"> Computational Crystallography Toolbox </a> is a core package for computational crystallography that has been developed over the past two decades that the Lawrence-Berkley National Laboratory.
 It contains the open source components of the <a href="https://phenix-online.org"> Phenix project</a>.
 It has C++ routines wrapped in Python to ease using it to develop new software tools for analyzing atomic coordinates and diffraction data.
-Because it is can be run with Python, it can also be run from Jupyter Notebooks, the defacto computing platform for data science.
+Because it is can be run with Python, it can also be run from Jupyter notebooks, the defacto computing platform for data science.
-To ease the running of **cctbx** in Jupyter Notebooks, we developed the **jupyterlabcctbxsnips** of code templates.
+To ease the running of **cctbx** in Jupyter notebooks, we developed the **jupyterlabcctbxsnips** of code templates.
-Access to the code templates or snippets requires the editing of the Jupyter Notebook from inside of JupyterLab <a href="https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html">, a browser based IDE for Jupyter Notebooks.
+Access to the code templates or snippets requires the editing of the Jupyter notebook from inside of <a href="https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html"> **JupyterLab** </a>, a browser based IDE for Jupyter notebooks.
+This **JupyterLab** enables the writing or editing of a document in a pane next to the Jupyter notebook.
+This is useful for writing up documentation, protocols, tutorials, blog posts, and manuscripts.
+The document can be plain text, markdown, or LaTeX.

 This readme file serves this GitHub site.
 There are three related sites:  <a href="https://github.com/MooersLab/jupyterlabcctbxsnipsplus">jupyterlabpymolpysnips</a>, and <a href="https://github.com/MooersLab/jupyterlabpymolpysnipsplus">jupyterlabpymolpysnipsplus</a>.
-As you might have deduced, **PyMOL** and **cctbx** can be run together in the same Jupyter Notebook.
+As you might have deduced, **PyMOL** and **cctbx** can be run together in the same Jupyter notebook.
 This is best done when they share the same Python interpeter so they can be called from the same Jupyter environment.
 See the associated GitHub Page for more information about running these two programs together and for list the snippet names and descriptions by <a class="tab" href="https://mooerslab.github.io/jupyterlabcctbxsnips/"> category.</a>
 The README.md contains the installation instructions for only the **jupyterlabcctbxsnips** and **jupyterlabcctbxsnipsplus** snippet libraries.